 Overloaded trucks may not be able to stop in time, especially on steep downgrades.
 Top-heavy rigs can roll over on sharp turns.

-Holding Responsible and Negligent Parties Accountable
+We Hold Responsible Parties Accountable

 When a large truck is involved in a car accident, there are a number of parties with whom responsibility may lie, including: